National Renaissance Party (United States): Yorkville, Manhattan

 In the summer of 1965, the NRP applied to the New York City Board of Education for permission to hold party meetings at the Robert Wagner Junior High School at 220 E. 76th Street in Yorkville.
 The Board initially refused, citing concerns that "the proposed meeting might tend to cause dissension or provoke disorder."
 Future United States Solicitor General and then New York City Corporation Counsel J. Lee Rankin informed Board president Lloyd K. Garrison in February 1966 that the NRP had a legal right to use the facility.
 One week after receiving Rankin's opinion, the Board voted to allow the NRP to meet at the school, a decision which was protested by the Anti-Defamation League of B'nai B'rith.

 The NRP held its first meeting at the school on March 18, 1966.
-James Madole and others spoke to an audience of about 200 people, who greeted the NRP leadership with general derision.
+James H. Madole and others spoke to an audience of about 200 people, who greeted the NRP leadership with general derision.
 Major John Ryan, commander of the NRP security echelon, moved the audience to laughter with his claim that the NRP intended to "recruit and train clean-cut young men and women for the party."
 Ryan ended his speech by pronouncing the slogan "white man unite, white man fight."